terraform-community-modules/tf_aws_alb/README.md

 4. Win the day!

 ## Testing
-This module has been packaged with awsspec tests through test kitchen.
+This module has been packaged with [awspec]('https://github.com/k1LoW/awspec') tests through test kitchen.
 To run them:
 1. Install the prerequisites of rvm and ruby 2.4.0 via homebrew.
 2. Install bundler and the gems from our Gemfile:
 ```